 Alcohol, whichever one that is your preference, raises the levels of protective good HDL cholesterol.

 Of course, drinking large amounts of alcohol will cause your blood pressure to rise.
 Why this happens is not clear.
-But drinking large amounts of liquor also contributes to weight gain and this reason alone raises blood pressure.
+But drinking large amounts of alcohol also contributes to weight gain and this reason alone raises blood pressure.

 Doctor’s safe advice is, for men up to two servings a day, for women it is one serving a day, and a serving is half a pint of ordinary strength beer or lager, or one small glass of wine or one shot of spirits.

 Individuals who have high blood pressure are advised to limit their alcohol consumption to no more than fourteen servings a week for men and no more than seven servings a week for women.
 If you can, lower your intake even more than what's recommended.